Welcome to today's edition of the Rush 24-7 podcast.

 They've outsourced the hosting duties.

-At least two out of five Rush Limbaugh programs will now be hosted by certified foreigners.
+Under a new UNESCO agreement to promote cultural awareness, at least two out of five Rush Limbaugh programs will now be hosted by certified foreigners.

-Uh, the uh Deputy Fisheries Minister of Belgium will be here tomorrow.
+The Deputy Fisheries Minister of Belgium will be here tomorrow.

 But for today, this is Mark Stein.

-America's anchor man is away today, so I am your undocumented anchor man for the next three hours.
+America's anchorman is away today, so I am your undocumented anchorman for the next three hours.

 What a great country.